anmarjarjees/express-app/README.md

     - On Windows PowerShell, use this command:
         > $env:DEBUG='myapp:*'; npm start

-NOTE: Don't forget to change the name "myapp" with your application name like "auto-gen-express-app"
+NOTE: Don't forget to change the name "myapp" with your application name like "auto-gen-express-app" for me:
     - I am using powershell, so the command will be:
         > $env:DEBUG='auto-gen-express-app:*'; npm start